Lazuline-Foundation/.github/profile/README.md

 ## About Us

-**Lazuline Corporation** is an independent organization of talented developers seeking to push the boundaries of ROBLOX by creating innovative, open source solutions.
+**Lazuline Corporation** is an independent organization of talented developers seeking to push the boundaries of Roblox development by creating innovative, open source solutions.